d-rangelov/autograd_mini/README.md

 It's a hobby project of mine inspired by **Andrej Karpathy's** [micrograd](https://github.com/karpathy/micrograd) and **George Hotz'** (a.k.a. **geohot**) [tinygrad](https://github.com/tinygrad/tinygrad).
 In terms of complexity, `Autograd Mini` falls somewhere between the above-mentioned projects.
 Compared to `micrograd`, it makes working with tensors and creating Feed Forward Neural Networks (FNNs) easier, but it is nowhere near as capable *(or as complex)* as `tinygrad`.

-If you are completely new to the topic of Neural Networks and how they work, I **HIGHLY** recommend watching [this outstanding course](https://www.youtube.com/watch?v=VMj-3S1tku0) by Andrej, where he implements a neural network from scratch and provides an exceptional explaination of backpropagation.
-After watching Andrej's course, you might revisit this current repository to find out how, what you've learned, can be incorporated in a deep learning library and a tiny autograd engine.

 ## Current Features

 Currently the library supports the following concepts: